Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 We are gratified by your assurances of product safety, quality, and effectiveness.
 I direct your attention to Chapter 2, ¶7, §4:

-“Any modifications to the Contracted Formulary must, upon the advice and consent of the Purchaser and after review of the proposed modifications, be submitted for evaluation to the Centers for Disease Control and Public Health England, excepting those changes deemed critical to the ongoing safety and/or efficacy of the Contracted Formulary, which shall require prompt and timely notification to the Purchaser.”
+"Any modifications to the Contracted Formulary must, upon the advice and consent of the Purchaser and after review of the proposed modifications, be submitted for evaluation to the Centers for Disease Control and Public Health England, excepting those changes deemed critical to the ongoing safety and/or efficacy of the Contracted Formulary, which shall require prompt and timely notification to the Purchaser."

-Does the Directorate suggest these recent changes were “critical to the ongoing safety and/or efficacy” of Crue-D?
+Does the Directorate suggest these recent changes were "critical to the ongoing safety and/or efficacy" of Crue-D?
 As this is a matter of deepest importance, I have referred the case to our Ambassadors, who will be contacting their counterparts among the Directorate, as appropriate.

 Regards,